Frequently asked questions

 How much does it cost to sign up?

-The organiser of each walk sets the fee, usually between $10 and $25 per household.
+The organizer of each walk sets the fee, usually between $10 and $25 per household.
 You'll see the exact amount on the walk's page before you check out.

 When is the sign-up deadline?

 Three days before the event.
-Anyone who registers after that won't appear on the printed map, but will still show up on the live mobile map.
+Anyone who registers after that won't appear on the organizer's printed flyers, but will still show up on the live mobile map.

 What if I only have a few things to sell?